The dimension of the feasible region of pattern densities: Introduction

 \begin{theorem} For every integer $k\ge 2$, there exists $x_0\in [0,1]^{\PP^L_k}$ and $\varepsilon>0$ such that for every $x\in B_\varepsilon(x_0)\subseteq [0,1]^{\PP^L_k}$ there exists a permuton $\Pi$ such that

 \end{theorem}

-This determines the dimension of the feasible region of densities of patterns of size at most $k$ in permutons (large permutations), since Borga and the last author~\cite{BorP20} observed utilizing a result of Vargas~\cite{Var14} that there exists a polynomial function $f:[0,1]^{\PP^L_k}\to [0,1]^{\PP_k}$ such that, for every permuton $\Pi$, we have $f(d(\sigma,\Pi)_{\sigma\in\PP^L_k})=d(\sigma,W)_{\sigma\in\PP_k}$.
-For completeness, we give a direct proof of the existence of the function $f$ in Section~\ref{sec:upper} (Theorem~\ref{thm:upper}) using only basic properties of Lyndon words and flag algebras, which are surveyed in Subsections~\ref{subsec:lyndon} and~\ref{subsec:flag}.
+Theorem~\ref{thm:lower} determines the dimension of the feasible region of densities of patterns of size at most $k$ in large permutations.
+Since the statement that there exists a polynomial function $f:[0,1]^{\PP^L_k}\to [0,1]^{\PP_k}$ such that, for every permuton $\Pi$, we have $f(d(\sigma,\Pi)_{\sigma\in\PP^L_k})=d(\sigma,W)_{\sigma\in\PP_k}$, is given in~\cite{BorP20} without particular details, we give a direct proof of the existence of the function $f$ in Section~\ref{sec:upper} (Theorem~\ref{thm:upper}) for completeness.
+The presented proof (unlike the one suggested in~\cite{BorP20}) uses only basic properties of Lyndon words and flag algebras, which are surveyed in Subsections~\ref{subsec:lyndon} and~\ref{subsec:flag}.
+We remark that properties of Lyndon words seem to capture independence of ``order-like'' combinatorial structures and the ideas presented in this paper were followed in~\cite{KraLPS23} to determine the dimension of the feasible region of densities of subtournaments in large tournaments.